-At NATO, Trump facing new questions about intelligence sharing
+Facing fuming British prime minister, Trump vows to plug leaks

 - This is the first time he will see May since the Manchester attack

-Brussels (CNN)President Donald Trump arrived at NATO headquarters here Thursday facing renewed questions about the security of intelligence shared with the United States.
+Brussels (CNN)President Donald Trump arrived at NATO headquarters here Thursday under a cloud of suspicion about the security of foreign intelligence shared with the United States, a controversy he tried to head off by vowing to end leaks of secret information.

-Trump is due to face European leaders, including British Prime Minister Theresa May, for the first time since this week's suicide attack in Manchester.
+Trump was due to face an incensed British Prime Minister Theresa May, who plans to confront him over intelligence leaks about the Manchester suicide attack.

+Shortly after he arrived at NATO, Trump released a written statement decrying unsanctioned disclosures.

+"The alleged leaks coming out of government agencies are deeply troubling," the statement said.
+"These leaks have been going on for a long time and my administration will get to the bottom of this.
+The leaks of sensitive information pose a grave threat to our national security.
+I am asking the Department of Justice and other relevant agencies to launch a complete review of this matter, and if appropriate, the culprit should be prosecuted to the fullest extent of the law."

+"The alleged leaks coming out of government agencies are deeply troubling.
+These leaks have been going on for a long time and my administration will get to the bottom of this.
+The leaks of sensitive information pose a grave threat to our national security," the statement said.
+"I am asking the Department of Justice and other relevant agencies to launch a complete review of this matter, and if appropriate, the culprit should be prosecuted to the fullest extent of the law."

+"There is no relationship we cherish more than the special relationship between the United States and the United Kingdom," the President wrote in his statement.

-British officials are fuming that information about the attack have surfaced in US media after it was shared with their American counterparts.
-May plans to "make clear" to Trump on Thursday that information shared between the two countries must remain secure.
+British officials are fuming that information about the attack have surfaced in the US press after it was shared with their American counterparts.

-"The British police have been very clear that they want to control the flow of information in order to protect operational integrity, the element of surprise," Britain's Home Secretary Amber Rudd told BBC Radio 4's "Today" program.
-"So it is irritating if it gets released from other sources, and I have been very clear with our friends that that should not happen again."
+It's put a shadow over the fourth stop of Trump's first foreign trip, which has also brought him to Saudi Arabia, Jerusalem and Rome.
+Back home, new questions were also surfacing about alleged ties between Trump's campaign and Russia, a storyline Trump had hoped to escape during his international foray.

-British media reported Thursday the confrontation over leaks had led to a suspension of intelligence sharing between the Greater Manchester Police and US officials.
-The BBC and the Guardian newspaper indicated the suspension is temporary and only refers to the Manchester attack, not the entirety of national intelligence.
+The confrontation over leaks has led to a suspension of intelligence sharing between the Greater Manchester Police and US officials, according to Manchester Mayor Andy Burnham.

+"The decision that's been taken is -- not to suspend any sharing of information -- it's just information related to this particular investigation because we, quite frankly, can't afford to risk it anymore, it has been compromised by the leaks and we can't afford anymore, so we've taken a temporary decision to say, 'let's clear it out and draw a line, let's not have a row that lingers on.'
+Nobody wants that, but equally we have to make our opinions clear so we can get this relationship back to where we all want it to be," Burnham told CNN.

-The intelligence row threatened to dampen Trump's formal introduction to leaders at NATO, the first gathering of heads-of-state that Trump has attended since taking office.
+The intelligence dust-up threatened to dampen Trump's formal introduction to leaders here at NATO, the first heads-of-state gathering that Trump has attended since taking office.
 While here, he's set to participate in a ceremony honoring NATO's mutual defense pact and meet for talks over dinner.

 Trump has met most of the leaders during visits to the White House, but his appearance in Brussels offers the first opportunity for him to hold broader discussions with his counterparts.